-- B. Written Warning A form of discipline and notice that a member should discontinue some action, performance, behavior, or attitude, or to take action immediately.
+B. Written Warning - A form of discipline and notice that a member should discontinue some action, performance, behavior, or attitude, or to take action immediately.
 A Written Warning serves to notify employees that certain behaviors or performance/deficiencies need changing/improving or that a higher level of discipline will take place.
 Written Warnings are documented to establish continuity of the progressive discipline.
-More than one warning per infraction shall lead to a Written Reprimand, suspension, or termination.
-Written Warnings are recorded in writing on a STFD#8 Discipline Form, signed by the Officer and acknowledged by the employee.
-Written Warnings are placed in the members' personnel file.
-Written Warnings are not a pre-requisite before issuing a Verbal warning or Written Reprimand. - C. Written Reprimand Written Reprimand is reserved for repetitive minor violations of conduct, policy, or procedures, when a Written Warning has failed to correct a situation or for severe violations of conduct, policy or procedures that occur for the first time.
+More than one warning per infraction shall lead to a Written

+Reprimand, suspension, or termination.
+Written Warnings are recorded in writing on a St. Tammany Fire District 8 Discipline Form, signed by the Officer and acknowledged by the employee.
+Written Warnings are placed in the member's personnel file.
+Written Warnings are not a pre-requisite before issuing a Written Reprimand or suspension.

+- C. Written Reprimand Written Reprimand is reserved for repetitive minor violations of conduct, policy or procedures, when Written Warning has failed to correct a situation or for severe violations of conduct, policy or procedures that occur for the first time.
 Written Reprimand is a form of discipline that is more serious than a warning.
-Supervisors may elect to use formal written reprimands to document a repeat offense of a minor infraction, or a more serious single infraction. correct performance, behavior, and/or attitude on a first occurrence or a more serious single infraction.
-A written reprimand is documentation that an employee is failing to meet the requirements of STFD#8 and must take action to correct behavior or serious levels of discipline will be administered.
+Supervisors may elect to use formal written reprimands to document a repeat offense of a minor infraction, or a more serious single infraction.
+A written reprimand is documentation that an employee is failing to meet the requirements of St. Tammany Fire District 8 and must take action to correct behavior or serious levels of discipline will be administered.
 A Written Reprimand is a written rebuke or admonishment for an action taken or not taken, or for poor performance, behavior, or attitude.
 It is signed by the Officer and acknowledged by the employee.
 A Written Reprimand is permanently placed in the member's personnel file.
 Written Reprimands will be reviewed by the Fire Chief for determination of further Disciplinary Action.
 Written Reprimands are not a pre-requisite before issuing administrative leave. - D. Administrative Leave- Administrative Leave is the temporary removal of an employee from performing his/her work duties, as a disciplinary measure.
-Administrative Leave for disciplinary reasons shall be subject to loss of wages (without Pay) for the durations of the levied Administrative leave period (shifts for shift/hourly employees, days for salary employees). - E. Demotion A change of an employee in the classified service from a position of one class to a position of a lower class which generally involves less responsibility and provides less pay. - F. Termination of Employment an employee's departure, and the end of an employee's duration with STFD#8.
-Termination may be voluntary on the employee's part, or it may be carried out by the appointing authority of STFD#8
+Administrative Leave for disciplinary reasons shall be subject to loss of wages (without pay) for the duration of the levied Administrative leave period (shifts for shift/hourly employees, days for salary employees)

+Demotion- A change of an employee in the classified service from a position of one class to a position of a lower class which generally involves less responsibility and provides less pay.

+Termination of Employment- an employee's departure, and the end of an employee's duration with St. Tammany Fire District 8.
+Termination may be voluntary on the employee's part, or it may be carried out by the appointing authority of St. Tammany Fire District 8.